AliQorbaniFard/Voltage_Regulator_USB_C_Powered/README.md

 The video covers every step in detail:

-1. **Circuit Explanation** – Understand how the IR sensor works and interacts with other components.
+1. **Circuit Explanation** – Understand how the Voltage Regulator works and interacts with other components.
 2. **Schematic Design** – Draw the full schematic from scratch.
-3. **Custom Footprint Creation** – Learn to build non-standard footprints (e.g. IR receiver module).
+3. **Component Selection ** – get familiar with proper components for this project
-4. **PCB Layout & Routing** – Arrange components, route signals, and optimize the design.
+4. **PCB Layout & Routing** – Arrange components, route wires, and optimize the design.
-5. **Gerber & NC Drill Export** – Generate production-ready files to send to a PCB manufacturer.

----

-## 📦 Output Files

-You can directly send the files from the **OutputFiles/** folder to your preferred PCB manufacturer.

-✔️ Gerber Files
-✔️ NC Drill File
-✔️ Assembly Drawing (Optional)
+5. **USB-C** – see how to power your PCB with USB-C.

 ---